CAPA is pleased to announce that Australia is now open to all vaccinated international visitors. CAPA will begin

-The safety of our students is of the utmost importance.
+The safety of our students and faculty is of the utmost importance.
 We endorse NAFSA’s Inter-Organizational Task Force on Safety and Responsibility guidelines and the Forum on Education Abroad Standard 8 guideline focused on health, safety, security, and risk management.
-We've created and maintain a far-reaching health and safety plan to help ensure a sound and productive learning environment for students and faculty.
+We've created and maintained a far-reaching health and safety plan to help ensure a sound and productive learning environment for students and faculty.

 From comprehensive student orientations to 24/7 emergency support, to retention of the services of a professional emergency preparedness organization, and much more, we are fully prepared to manage any type of emergency or serious issues.

 The sections below provide details on our safety plan.

 Our staff undergo regular trainings on a range of topics covering best practices in the field of higher education and study abroad, which includes student wellness support.
 While our staff are trained to respond to a variety of health and safety situations, it is important to note that they are not qualified psychologists, psychiatrists, or counselors.
 Instead, our staff is trained to provide students with appropriate referrals and guidance for gaining professional help while abroad.